 Dartmouth River

-With a total length of 63 kilometers, the Dartmouth River is the smallest of the three Gaspé rivers.
-Like its two sisters, the York and Saint-Jean rivers, it begins in the northeastern part of the Chic-Choc Mountains and empties into the Gaspé Bay.
-It flows predominantly in the wilderness, apart from the mouth, located in a rural area of the city of Gaspé.
-The Darmouth is easy to access as both sides of the river are bordered by a road.
+The Dartmouth River is the smallest of Gaspé's three rivers, at 63 kilometers long.
+Like its two sisters, the York and Saint-Jean rivers, it rises in the northeastern Chic-Chocs mountains and empties into Baie de Gaspé.
+It flows mainly through wilderness, except at its mouth, which is located in a rural residential area of the town of Gaspé.
+The river is easily accessible, as both its north and south banks are largely bordered by road.